usama093/tensorflow-open_nsfw/README.md

 This command removes frames from videos that contain nsfw content and output file temp.avi .

 ```
-__Note:__ Current threshold is set to 20%  but you can change it in line 81 of censor.py
+__Note:__ Currently only one frame per second is picked for optimization purpose.
+Current threshold is set to 20%  but you can change it in line 81 of censor.py

 `classify_nsfw.py` accepts some optional parameters you may want to play around with: